CraftAcademyLabs/ca_course/ionic/saving_and_retrieving_data.md

 //...
 ```

 We also need to create a new controller to handle the view.
-When the view is entred, we want to retrieve the data sent in params and save it in the current `$scope`.
+When the view is entered, we want to retrieve the data sent in params and save it in the current `$scope`.

 !FILENAME www/js/controllers.js
 ```javascript